Temporary Custody & Military Deployment

 - The names and current addresses of the persons with whom the child has lived during the past 5 years;

 - The places where the child has lived during the past 5 years;

 - Information concerning any custody proceeding in this or any other state with respect to the child;

-- The residence and post office address of the petitioner;
+- The residence and post office address

 - The petitioner's relationship to the child;

 - The consent of the child's parents, or the specific acts or omissions of the parents which demonstrate that the parents have abused, abandoned, or neglected the child as defined in chapter 39;